 In a town called Jwaneng, whose name means "place of small stones" in Tswana, the entire local economy orbits the mine.
 Fruit sellers outside the gates.
 Minibus drivers ferrying workers.
 Small businesses built around mine salaries.
 As production cut back, Jwaneng felt it first and felt it hard.1

-A teacher named Dimpho Selebe worked for seventeen years in a Debswana-run school.
+The pattern is not contained to one town.
+In Letlhakane, another Debswana mining town, a teacher named Dimpho Selebe spent seventeen years in a mine-run school.
 His salary was double what public sector teachers earn; the mine could afford to pay that, and it understood that a well-paid teacher stays.
-He sent his children to good schools.
-He bought a farm.
-He built a life on the stability that diamond revenue made possible.
-As the mines reduced production, he saw the writing on the wall and left before he was pushed.1
+He sent his children to good schools and bought a farm, building a life on the stability that diamond revenue made possible.
+As the mines reduced production, he saw the writing on the wall, took a voluntary buyout, and is retraining as a tour guide.1

 Across Botswana, clinic queues are lengthening.
 University students are threatening to strike over allowances the government can no longer guarantee.
 The economy contracted by 3% in 2024 and continued contracting in 2025.